Rural sociology: Critiques

-Key Works and Practitioners in Early American Sociology
+Key works and practitioners in early American sociology

 The period following the 1908 Country Life Commission was marked by a rise in research activity and the emergence of early prominent figures in American rural sociology.
-Because a constant theme of the Commission was the need for thorough study of rural conditions, its report inspired a wave of "rural social surveys" conducted by early rural sociologists.
+Because a constant theme of the Commission was the need for a thorough study of rural conditions, its report inspired a wave of "rural social surveys" conducted by early rural sociologists.

 Among the first research during this period were three doctoral dissertations from Columbia University, which were completed under the guidance of Professor Franklin H. Giddings, who encouraged empirical work.
 These intensive community studies were noted for their scientific sophistication for the era, when most sociological research was still theoretical.
 These included An American Town by James Michel Williams, Quaker Hill by Warren H. Wilson, and Hoosier Village by Newell Sims.

-Additionally, due to the Commission's both governmental and non-governmental recommendations, early rural sociologists often played in a role in multiple professional spheres, holding positions in land-grant universities, the federal government, and the ASA.
+Additionally, due to the Commission's governmental and non-governmental recommendations, early rural sociologists often played roles across multiple professional spheres, holding positions at land-grant universities, in the federal government, and in the ASA.
 One example of an early rural sociologist with multiple roles is Charles Galpin.
-In 1915, Galpin published The Social Anatomy of An Agricultural Community, which introduced methods for defining and mapping the boundaries of a "rurban" community by tracing the trade and social areas of town centers.
+In 1915, Galpin published The Social Anatomy of an Agricultural Community, which introduced methods for defining and mapping the boundaries of a "rurban" community by tracing the trade and social areas of town centers.
 This technique became a standard in the field.
 In his analysis, Galpin also translated the abstract European concepts that provide a foundation for rural sociology like Tönnies' Gemeinschaft and Gesellschaft into a practical, American context, though this hasn't been discussed much.
 In 1919, he was appointed to head the USDA's new Division of Farm Population and Rural Life.
 From this position, he stimulated research nationwide by providing small but important grants to scholars at various colleges.

-Carl C. Taylor is another rural sociologist whose career shows the interconnectedness of early rural sociology's institutional homes.
+Carl C. Taylor is another rural sociologist whose career illustrates the interconnectedness of the institutional homes of early rural sociology.
 After Galpin, he served as head of the USDA's Division of Farm Population and Rural Life and was elected president of both the RSS in 1939 and the ASA in 1946.
 Taylor was also a committed advocate for social justice, focusing on the plight of farm laborers and other marginalized groups.
 His activism had personal consequences; after challenging segregationist policies, his position at North Carolina State was eliminated by the university's board of trustees.